Learning Outcomes

 This article has covered the following key knowledge points:

-- The Human Rights Act 1998 incorporates most ECHR rights into UK law and provides remedies for breaches by public authorities.
+- The Human Rights Act 1998 incorporates most Convention rights from the ECHR into UK law, providing remedies for breaches, principally by public authorities.

-- UK courts must take ECtHR judgments into account but are not strictly bound by them.
+- UK courts must take ECtHR decisions into account but are not strictly bound to follow them.

 Key Terms and Concepts